skip to Main Content

 Above, the Netherlands map outline delineates the external borders of the country.
 This is a great map to draw in geographic details like maritime borders, rivers, lakes, canals, and even landmarks.

-The Netherlands have many rivers, the three major ones being the Rhine, the Meuse, and the Scheldt.
-These rivers pass through many cities and towns, and play an important part in Dutch history, as much of the country was originally formed by the estuaries of these three large European rivers.
+The Netherlands has many rivers, the three major ones being the Rhine, the Meuse, and the Scheldt.
+These rivers pass through many cities and towns and play an essential part in Dutch history, as much of the country was initially formed by the estuaries of these three large European rivers.

-Activity idea: Can you locate the three rivers and draw them into the map?
+Activity idea: Can you locate the three rivers Rhine, Meuse, and Scheldt and draw them into the map?

 Blank Netherlands Map

-The Kingdom of the Netherlands in continental Europe is made up of 12 provinces.
+The Kingdom of the Netherlands in continental Europe comprises 12 provinces.
 It is also further divided into 21 water districts.
-These water districts are just as important as the provincial divisions, because of the geographical reality of the country that is quite literally reflected in its name.
+These water districts are just as important as the provincial divisions because of the geographical reality of the country, which is quite literally reflected in its name.
 Almost a third of the Netherlands is below sea level.

 Blank Netherlands Map